roboticistjoseph/Path_Planning_using_Dijkstra/README.md

 Dependencies:
 - python 3.9 (works for any python 3 version)
 - Python running IDE.
-(I used Visual Studio IDE to program the Code and Execute the Code)
+(I used PyCharm IDE to program the Code and Execute the Code)
 - Libraries: numpy, matplotlib.pyplot, heapq, time

 P.S.
-The visualization of the Path Plot is improper in Spyder IDE.
-Use Visual Studio or any others.
+The visualization of the Path Plot is improper in Spyder IDE and Visual Studio.
+Use PyCharm or any others.

 Instructions to Run the Code:

 To get the Output (without Visualization)
 - Open the 'Dijkstra-pathplanning-Joseph-Katakam.py' file in any IDE.
-(I used Visual Studio)
+(I used PyCharm)
 - Run the Program
 - In the Console, the program asks for the x and y coordinates of Start and Goal Node.
 Enter as prompted.
 Ex: Start: 50, 50; Goal: 150, 150
 - The Output Plot with planned Path should be Visible.

 To get the Output (with Visualization)
 - Open the 'Dijkstra-pathplanning-Joseph-Katakam.py' file in any IDE.
-(I used Spyder)
+(I used PyCharm)
 - UnComment the line used for Visualization i.e. '309', which says- "plt.pause(0.000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000001)"
 - Run the Program
 - In the Console, the program asks for the x and y coordinates of Start and Goal Node.
 Enter as prompted.
 Ex: Start: 80,110; Goal: 80,130